gridscale/terraform-examples/single-server/provisioner/README.md

 based on the servers ip and name.
 In your ansible playbooks, to address the server use the server resources name i.e. `demo-complete-provisioner` as show in `main.yml`.

+In order to run the example fill in a ssh public key where it says "INSERT KEY" in the `gridscale_sshkey` resource.

 # Details

 This example uses a null resource in order to provision the storage with ansible.
 This